arcusmaximus/SottrModTools/Documentation.md

   If a mesh spans multiple skeletons, the addon will automatically split it up.
 This tends to result in visible seams ingame, however, so it's better to split the meshes yourself in a place where the seams are minimized or hidden.

+Certain bones are not driven by animations but by a physics simulation — typically used to make strips of cloth flutter around.
+These bones do not have a global ID.
+Instead, they have only a local ID in the original skeleton, and a skeleton ID + a local ID in the merged skeleton.

 ### Mesh editing